ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 retain/release pair.

-When a multi-action cell, recovery, acceptance, stack-version mutation, or graph traversal appears, the parser expands the list into the **same graph it would previously have built eagerly** and continues through the existing GLR implementation.
+When a multi-action cell, recovery, acceptance, stack-version mutation, or graph traversal appears, the parser **materializes** the window: it expands the list into the **same graph it would previously have built eagerly** and continues through the existing GLR implementation.
 Syntax-tree construction does not change.
 Parsing rules do not change.
 Only the time at which the parser pays for its generalized history changes.

 That distinction made the design tractable.
 This was not a second parser with similar behavior.
 It was the old parser with delayed representation.